 Strengthening exercises for the muscles that support the shoulder, particularly the rotator cuff (the muscles and tendons that dynamically stabilize the main shoulder joint) are a major part of treatment for most shoulder injuries, but strength training before adequate healing has taken place may cause further pain and injury.
 A physician or physical therapist can determine when the shoulder is ready for shoulder strengthening exercises.
 Shoulder Exercises can help prevent injury from recurring.

 Massage therapy is also used to treat many soft tissue injuries.
 From muscle strain to tendonitis to frozen shoulder, massage therapy increases circulation, speeds healing, improves range of motion and relieves pain.

-Most shoulder pain improves with conservative treatment; however, surgery may occasionally be required (depending upon the type of and severity of the injury).
-Surgery may be performed to tighten loose ligaments, repair a torn tendon, remove a calcium deposit, trim a damaged tendon, etc. when conservative treatment doesn't adequately resolve symptoms.
+Surgery may occasionally be required (depending upon the type of and severity of the injury and symptoms).
+Surgery may be performed to tighten loose ligaments, repair a torn tendon, remove a calcium deposit, trim a damaged tendon, etc. when conservative treatment doesn’t adequately resolve symptoms.

 Diagnosis of Shoulder Pain

 Many shoulder conditions have similar symptoms and it may be difficult to diagnose the problem from symptoms alone.
 A physician, often an orthopedist, diagnoses the cause of shoulder pain by taking into consideration the patient’s symptoms and medical history, findings of a physical examination and sometimes diagnostic testing, such as x-rays, a CT scan, or an MRI.